-WARNING: If all assignments in a category do not have the same total points value (as entered on [Settings > Manage Assignments](#)), the calculations for dropping a specified number of assignments for the category may result in an average that is different than expected.
+WARNING: If all assignments in a category do not have the same total points value (as entered on the Administer Assignments page), the calculations for dropping a specified number of assignments for the category may result in an average that is different than expected.
 If the total points value varies, the grade with the lowest number of points may not necessarily be the lowest grade.